Klyxen/klyxen-db/README.md

-# klyxen-db
+#Klyxen-DB
-I'll start this project to automate stuff in bulks.
+- A project to automate tasks in bulk using KLYXEN.

-Klyxen Prototype Test
+#Prototype Test

-- Created structure and basic commands for the code
+- Created the initial structure and basic commands
-- Format for the code structure
+- Defined the standard code format

-Klyxen v1.0
+#Klyxen v1.0

-- created simple structure for the code
+- Developed a simple and clean structure for the code
-- Added more commands and functions
+- Added new commands and core functions
-- Cleaner code
+- Improved code readability

-Klyxen v1.1
+#Klyxen v1.1

-- Improved functions
+- Enhanced and optimized core functions